nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/webds/docs/readme.md

 ```python
 from programmer import AsicProgrammer
 ```
-The user guides for the TouchComm and AsicProgrammer Python modules containing detailed usage and API information can be found in the Documentation section of the WebDS category.
+The user guides for the TouchComm and AsicProgrammer Python modules containing detailed usage and API information can be found in the *Documentation* section of the *DSDK - Applications* category.

-### WebDS

-WebDS features are in active development and will continue to be rolled out as they become available in future PinormOS releases.

-Presently, WebDS offers the following features.
-- README - This document
-- Documentation - Links to DSDK Confluence and Jira pages and user guides for TouchComm and AsicProgrammer Python modules
-- DSDK Update - PinormOS system update on DSDK
-- Connection - Configuration of TouchComm device connection settings
-- Erase and Program - TouchComm device reprogram with .hex files
-- ADC Data - Real-time heatmap and bar plots of delta, raw, and baseline reports
-- Device Information - Basic information about connected TouchComm device
-- Touch Data - Real-time position and trace plots of touch reports
-- Configuration Editor - Direct editing of dynamic and static configurations
-- Gear Selection - Gear selection tutor for Carme NSM
-- Sensor Mapping - Specification of mapping between TRx pads and sensors
-- Production Tests - Execution of production tests on connected TouchComm device

 ### Workspace